TunaUca/DSA210_Term_Project/README.md

 AI tools such as ChatGPT were used for:

-* Understanding statistical concepts such as hypothesis testing, t-test, chi-square, and machine learning evaluation
+* Understanding statistical concepts such as hypothesis testing, t-test, chi-square, Pearson correlation, and machine learning evaluation
 * Debugging code and fixing errors
 * Structuring the project and improving explanations

-All analysis, interpretations, and final decisions were made by the author.
+All analysis steps, decisions, and interpretations were made by the author.